Neuro-Affirming Autism & ADHD Assessments for Teens

-Our autism, ADHD, and combined autism and ADHD (AuDHD) evaluations for teens are all about helping you understand yourself better.
-We’re talking to you directly, because your buy-in in this process is very important!
-Your parent(s) or guardian(s) will be involved in the process, but you will be the focus of this, and our goal is ensuring your voice is heard.
+Our autism, ADHD, and combined autism and ADHD (AuDHD) assessments for teens are all about helping you understand yourself better.
+We’re talking to you directly, because your investment in this process is very important!
+Your parent(s) or guardian(s) will be involved in the process, but you will be the focus, and our goal is ensuring your voice is heard.

-We know that standard evaluations can often miss the real you, especially if you're great at masking (which means covering up or hiding your autistic/ADHD traits), have learned to blend in, or are considered “too” empathetic or smart to be autistic or ADHD (which is an inaccurate stereotype!).
-This is why we work together to understand the full picture of who you are.
+We know that standard evaluations may miss the real you, especially if you're great at masking (which means covering up or hiding your autistic or ADHD traits), have learned to blend in, or are considered “too” empathetic, smart, or social to be autistic or ADHD (which is an inaccurate stereotype!).
+This is why we work together in the interview session to understand who you are.

 Using a non-judgmental approach that focuses on your strengths as a person, we’ll sit down in what we call a “clinical interview session” to talk.
 During this time, we will explore how your brain works and what makes you you.
-We’ll also have a chat with your adult(s) to understand their observations about you, even if most of the session is 1:1 with you (it’s up to you!).
+We’ll also have a conversation with your adult(s) to learn their observations, even if most of the session is with you (it’s up to you how we do this!).
 You and/or your adult can check out the paragraph to the right for more information about what this process includes and how long it typically is.

-During our time together, whether in-person or over video, you are invited to stim, use fidgets (our office has plenty!), take breaks, and care for your needs.
+During our time together, whether in-person or over video, you are invited to stim, move around, use fidgets, eat or drink, take breaks, and care for your needs.
 By the end of the interview, we hope you will feel as though you understand yourself better.
-Our goal is for this process — including the detailed written report you and your adult(s) will receive — will give you clarity and helpful resources.
-We will also include a letter in your report that can be used for support to help you thrive in jobs or at college, if needed!
+Our goal is for this process — including reviewing the written report that you and your adult(s) will receive a few weeks after your interview session — will give you clarity and helpful resources.
+We will also include a letter in your report that can be used to help you thrive in jobs or at college, if needed!

-We use an equitable sliding scale pricing model, which means that we try to offer inclusive rates compared to the average evaluation cost.
-(Have your adult check out “Our Pricing” below for more info about this approach and to determine your evaluation rate.)
+We use an equitable sliding scale pricing model, which means that we try to offer inclusive rates compared to the average assessment cost.
+(Have your adult check out “Our Pricing” below for more info about this approach and to determine your assessment rate.)

 Accessible rates: